 Taxon Advisory Groups

-Each TAG is composed of a Steering Committee, elected from AZA members, and several expert Advisors.
-All TAG functional and management processes are specified in the Taxon Advisory Group Handbook, however primary functions include:
+All TAG functional and management processes are specified in the Taxon Advisory Group Handbook.

 Regional Collection Plans

+Each TAG is also responsible for developing a Regional Collection Plan (RCP) that specifies the optimal manner in which the ex situ populations should be managed.
 A TAG RCP identifies a list of species recommended for management in AZA-accredited institutions, the level at which each should be managed, detailed explanations for how those recommendations were developed, and an evaluation of how much space is needed for each species at each institution.
-The TAG collaborates with Program Leaders from each AZA-accredited institution to ensure that AZA’s, each institution’s and the Action Plan’s animal management and conservation goals are accomplished.
+AZA Members can search for and download Regional Collection Plans in the Animal Programs Database.

-Visit AZA's Animal Program Database to find out which Animal Programs have positions available and how to apply!
+Visit AZA's Animal Program Database and the Program Leader Vacancies page to find out which Animal Programs have positions available and how to apply!